Module Catalogue 2025/26

 Aims

-This module aims to provide the student with core skills in techniques of music production when using sound recording technology to record music.
-It aims to help the student build upon, or learn from scratch, studio approaches and techniques, and to ultimately cultivate a musically intelligent practice and a practical musical intelligence.
-Skills learned inform stage 2 and 3 modules in composition, analysis, and performance, as well as offering secure theoretical grounding for historical and cultural theory modules.
+This module aims to provide the student with core skills in techniques of music production when using sound recording technology.
+It aims to help the student build upon, or learn from scratch, music production approaches and techniques, and to ultimately cultivate a musically intelligent practice and a practical musical intelligence.
+Skills learned inform stage 2 and 3 modules in music technology, composition, analysis, and performance, as well as offering secure theoretical grounding for historical and cultural theory modules.

 Outline Of Syllabus